TheOdinProject/curriculum/html_css/intermediate_html/form-basics.md

 </div>
 ~~~

-We can set a checkboxes to be checked by default on page load by giving them a `checked` attribute:
+We can set checkboxes to be checked by default on page load by giving them a `checked` attribute:

 ~~~html
 <div>